pusher/k8s-spot-rescheduler/README.md

 #### Requirements

-For the Spot-Rescheduler to process nodes as expected; you will need identifying labels which can be passed to the program to allow it to distinguish which nodes it should consider as on-demand and which it should consider as spot instances.
+For the K8s Spot Rescheduler to process nodes as expected; you will need identifying labels which can be passed to the program to allow it to distinguish which nodes it should consider as on-demand and which it should consider as spot instances.

 For instance you could add labels `node-role.kubernetes.io/worker` and `node-role.kubernetes.io/spot-worker` to your on-demand and spot instances respectively.